how it works

 fears and hopes

-One of the secrets of playing music is to be able to hear what you are actually playing and not just how you are wanting to sound.
 Awareness of ourselves and the world opens us to what is happening rather than what we fear or hope might be happening.
-Then we can find real ways to get to where we want to be.
+Then we can find practical ways to get to where we want.

 empowerment